 Origin of pound cake

-It is the famous French cake quatre quarts (which means four quarts) due to the number of ingredients and the fact that it was a quarter (or pound) of each.
+It is the famous French cake quatre quarts (translates to four quarts) due to the number of ingredients and the fact that it was a quarter (or pound) of each.

 - Yield: 8 slices